itamarKraitman/Graph_Algorithms/README.md

 # **Class Files**
 This section will only discuss the 3 major class files in the code (Directed Weighted Graph, Directed Weighted Graph Algorithms, Ex2), it will also include an honorable mention to the Dijkstra class.
 ## Ex2
-This is the "main" class of the code, it initialized the GUI and allows the construction of our graph objects
+This is the "main" class of the code, it initialized the main.java.GUI and allows the construction of our graph objects
 ## Directed Weighted Graph
 This class implements our data structure and represents a directed weighted graph, it includes iterators for the nodes & edges of the graph and also supports actions such as adding/removing nodes and connecting two vertices together with an edge.<br>
 Each graph element is represented as an object.